peterjmartinson/writing/DistractedFortune/20250107_EmailList/new_draft.md

 How and why to build an email list
 ==================================

-I often get asked (OK, nobody has ever asked) how I grew my email list.
+I often get asked (OK, nobody has ever asked) how I grow my email list.
 At the moment, I have one subscriber - myself! - so I can't comment on the "grow" part of that question.

-I have been building the capability into my blog recently.
+I have been building the capability into my blog recently, though.

 If you are anything like me, you have yet to master time blocking, which means your side projects tend to be done in five to fifteen minute intervals during the day.
 It is HARD to get something coherent completed like this.
 Especially something that is new and technical.